 - Rebounding: Bounce on a mini-trampoline clears clogged lymph nodes and lymph congestion, and increases lymph flow as much as 15x

 Nutrients to Support a Strong, Healthy Lymphatic System

-Nutrients, homeopathic remedies and herbal support can reduce stagnated lymph and allow better lymph flow, but herbs and supplements cannot stimulate the physical movement of fluid through the lymphatic vessels – this can only be achieved through exercise and breathing.
+Nutrients, homeopathic remedies and herbal support can reduce stagnated lymph and allow better lymph flow, but herbs and supplements cannot stimulate the physical movement of fluid through the lymphatic vessels – this can only be achieved through moving your body, exercise and breathing.